cjacker/luatos-utils/README.md

 ## UART connection

-After script image programmed, you can use below commands to connect to devboard via UART:
+After script image programmed, you can use below commands to connect to devboard via UART, 921600 is the default baudrate defined by base firmware:

 ```
 tio -b 921600 /dev/ttyUSB0 -m INLCRNL